The Most Versatile Beds – All About Daybeds

 The link spring is an energy-absorbing support system with a liked wire mesh in a grid formation that helps to distribute the mattress and the body weight.
 Different models can use various numbers of cross supports to support the middle of the rectangle.
 This can include a simple X formed by wires or in most cases one steel bar for center support of the sleeper.
 The better models of day beds will have more durable and longer-lasting link spring units that have at least two steel support bars for a longer-lasting product.

-Sometimes called a poly link spring some models will utilize a polyester / nylon mesh locked into place by a series of spring’s which lies over the top of the linked spring grid.
-Some are also called polypropylene decks.
-The linkspring design acts as a frame support and bridges and bolts to the ends of the daybed frame with either adjustable or Universal brackets mounting brackets.
-Depending on the number of slots in the mounting plate the link spring can be raised or lower a couple of inches creating additional clearance underneath a day bed that is perfect for needed storage in a small bedroom.
-The space will also accommodate various types of mattress trundle units.
+Some models of day beds use a poly link spring made of polyester and nylon mesh that is locked into place by a series of springs that lie over the top of the linked spring grid.
+Some support systems are called polypropylene decks.
+The link spring designs act as a support frame and it is attached with bolts and bridges to the ends of the day bed frame either by adjustable or universal mounting brackets.
+Depending on the number of slots in the mounting plate, the link spring can be raised or lowered a few inches to create additional clearance underneath a day bed for the perfect storage area for an additional mattress in a small room.
+This space is also the same area that a trundle unit would occupy.

 What Are Other Link Springs?

 Other types of link springs that may be confused with standard day bed link springs are roll out link springs and roll-out, pop-up link springs.
 These are designed as the traditional link springs and they fit under the decorative daybed frame to act as a second bed or to make one larger bed.
 When the pop-up design is used it raises up to the height of the first mattress so it can be used as one king-size mattress.
 An item to note is that the linked spring trundle doesn’t work very well with mattresses that are thicker than about 7 or 8 inches.
 Mattresses thicker than that will not leave enough clearance to fit in the unit underneath the day bed and out of sight.